Drug and Alcohol Rehab in Flintshire

 Severe symptoms include increased heart rate, breathing issues, insomnia, and hypertension (high blood pressure).

-Such symptoms usually begin to emerge six-to-twelve after the person stops using and can last for up to ten days.
+Such symptoms usually begin to emerge six to twelve hours after the person stops using and can last for up to ten days.

-It is usually recommended that people come off heroin gradually and are likely to be prescribed Methadone, Suboxone, or Buprenorphine.
+It is usually recommended that people come off heroin under medical supervision and are likely to use prescription drugs like Methadone, Suboxone, or Buprenorphine during their heroin detox.

 Dual diagnosis, co-occurring disorders, or dual pathology refers to someone that has both an addiction and mental health issues, such as anxiety or depression.